nomad-xyz/monorepo/packages/contracts-ops/README.md

       - `true` to overwrite existing contents of output file, `false` otherwise
   - Example:
     - `FOUNDRY_PROFILE=ops forge script Reboot --sig "runReboot(string,string,string,bool)" "production.json" "ethereum" "rebootActions.json" true`
+- `UpgradeTest.t.sol`
+  - Verify the correctness of the deployed implementations and governance actions that were produced during an Upgrade
+  - Block numbers must be set to an arbitrary number AFTER the upgrade
+  - Env variables must be set for the RPC endpoints:
+    - `RPC_URL_ETHEREUM`
+    - `RPC_URL_AVALANCHE`
+    - `RPC_URL_XDAI`
+    - `RPC_URL_EVMOS`
+    - `RPC_URL_MOONBEAM`
+    - `RPC_URL_MILKOMEDAC1`
+  - The governance actions must be placed in `actions/` and be of the format that is produced by `UpgradeCallBatches.s.sol`
+  - The config file must be placed in `actions/` and is assumed to be named `production.json`

 ## Usage